 “I—How in the world do you know all that?”

 Openly grinning, she removed the sunglasses.

-“Student, NYU.
+“Student, Columbia University.
 Boyfriend taking physics classes who talks a lot.
 Dad gets Scientific American

 .
 Watch TV.”